 First, as we said earlier, activated carbon is the key to success when it comes to tackling odor and smoke.

 Second, a HEPA filter is a scientifically proven, federally regulated way to improve indoor air quality.

 For everyday air cleaning in your house, a simple HEPA/activated carbon filtration system is almost always the best option.
 It has the highest efficiency and doesn’t emit any ozone.
 The one drawback of a filtration system is that it has the highest cost of operation, due to the amount of electricity it uses, and the fact that it requires replacement filters periodically.

-“Air purifying” sprays, candles and deodorizers do not work for removing cigar and cigarette smoke.
+“Air-purifying” sprays, candles, and deodorizers do not work for removing cigar and cigarette smoke.
 It should be noted here that, despite the claims that some manufacturers make, there is not any spray that will actually remove smoke from the air.
-There are many sprays that are marketed as eliminating smoke smells, and even cleaning the air.
+There are many sprays that are marketed as eliminating smoke smells and even cleaning the air.
 There is no science to back up these claims, so avoid them!
 They’re basically just perfume, to “cover up” the smoke smell and separate you from your hard-earned money.
-Plus, many of them are just introducing a bunch of chemicals and gases into the air you’re breathing.
+Plus, many of them are just introducing a bunch of chemicals and gasses into the air you’re breathing.

 What to avoid…

 Austin Air’s Healthmate Standard is one of the best purifiers for smoke you’ll encounter.
-It also handles a wide range of airborne pollutants, from odor and bacteria to VOCs and gases.
+This product also handles a wide range of airborne pollutants, from odor and bacteria to VOCs and gases.
 Best of all these units have up to 15 pounds of smoke eating activated carbon.